appcket/appcket-docs/docs/getting-started/01-prerequisites.md

 These instructions are intended to be performed using Windows, but as long as equivalent items are installed it should work fine on Linux or MacOS.

 On Windows, it is mandatory that you use WSL2 and the Ubuntu distro for all development work.
 In other words, do not save your files on the Windows C:\ drive.
-Your files (git repos) should be inside of the Ubuntu WSL filesystem at \\wsl$\Ubuntu\home\\{YourUsername}.
+Your files (git repos) should be inside of the Ubuntu WSL filesystem at `\wsl$\Ubuntu\home\{YourUsername}`.
 See [this blog post](https://www.docker.com/blog/docker-desktop-wsl-2-best-practices/) for reasoning and best practices.

 Install Windows software using [Chocolatey](https://chocolatey.org/) or similar.
 Install Ubuntu software inside WSL Ubuntu using the normal apt process.